136MasterNR/Battles-of-Batch/README.md

     - **debug**: Enables manual debugging mode, it gives more information on some User Interfaces, and reverts some User Interfaces back to preDev versions.
     - **import**: Display an [ANSI](https://www.robvanderwoude.com/ansi.php) text file.
 Use `.ans` as a file type.
 Use an argument after the command, e.g. `import mysupertxt.ans`.
 Make sure to move your ansi text in the directory `.\data\cmds\`.

+# FAQ
+  - Q: **Why in Batch?**
+    - A: **I started this project as a challenge for myself.
+Making a game in such a tricky and badly-made langauge might have been hell, but a great challenge.

 # Thanks you for choosing our projects! :shipit:
 ### Tons more infromation will be added to this readme, some time™.